thuliteio/doks/content/_index.md

 ---
 title : "Modern Documentation Theme"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Jumpstart your next documentation project with Doks.
+Build a customized, production-ready documentation website in no time."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Jumpstart your next documentation project with Doks.
+Build a customized, production-ready documentation website in no time."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false